 What is the Gut-Brain Connection and Why Does it Matter?

-Digestive health is central to the overall health of our bodies, and when we experience digestive health imbalance, it can throw off the homeostasis in our body.
+Digestive health is central to the overall health of our bodies, and when we experience digestive health imbalance, it can throw off the homeostasis in our bodies.
 The connection between gut health and overall health is an emerging topic of conversation, and more is still to be uncovered.
 However, researchers have really started to dive deep into the topic of the gut-brain connection, and understand how gut health can impact our mental health as well.

 Let’s take a look at what the gut-brain connection is, and find out why it seems like everyone and their mother is talking about this.
 Plus, we will look at how maintaining proper gut health can support mental health and radically change your health and your life.